wyndot/MPlayerKit/README.md

 * languages
 * availableLanguages

-To subscribe the states of the **PlayerModel**, use the following method
+To subscribe to the states of the **PlayerModel**, use the following method
 ```
 struct YourView: View {
     @Environment(\.playerModel) private var playerModel